ChristopherCarver/Guides/ServiceNow/CSDM - Practical Guide.md

 ## Professional Advice

 Here are some points for consideration.
-This is not meant as _go and do_, but rather for your consideration.
+These are not meant as a _go and do_, but rather _for your consideration_.
 And as always, your mileage may vary.

 ### Nouns & Verbs